Do you want to be an Amazon FBA international seller?

 Cross-Border Payments and FX Fees

 Please keep in mind cross-border payments and FX fees.
-By selling on Amazon, they will pay you in the currency of the country in which your seller central account is based in.
+By selling on Amazon, they will pay you in the currency of the country in which your seller central account is based.
 Many don’t even look at other alternatives and have Amazon give sellers a horrendous exchange rate.

 Don’t make that same mistake!